-The early foundations of the EV market in SA can be seen as far back as the early 1970s in response to the first oil crisis hitting SA.
-Table 4 details the developments from these early foundations until 2013.
+The early foundations of the EV market in SA can be seen as far back as the early 1970s as a response to the first oil crisis hitting SA.
+Table 5 details the developments from these early foundations until 2013.